-One sunny Friday, they packed up a picnic and off they went.
-There were over 30 pieces of sculpture to admire created by Simon and Monique Gudgeon in a peaceful, serene setting of 26 acres of countryside.
-The location was easy to find with plenty of parking.
-As soon as they entered, they felt relaxed and calm and enjoyed a slow wander around the garden and lakes, snapping photographs of beautiful sculptures at every opportunity!
+The location was easy to find with plenty of parking and as soon as they entered, they felt an atmosphere of calm and began by wandering around the garden and lakes, snapping photographs of beautiful sculptures at every opportunity.

 Besides the 3D work, Gudgeon’s sculptures are joined by paintings and drawings by renowned nature artists such as Jason Anderson, Julie Brunn and Guy Combes.
 You can find these emotive works in The Barn gallery, Gallery Café, and Studio 1.

 The private island

 After exploring the galleries and gardens, it was time for lunch.
 My in-laws crossed the small bridge to their own private island sat on beautiful Rainbow Lake.